Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 > **David Fried:**
 >We had SO much freedom.
 He was more a big picture guy, but he also liked to play our levels and give feedback.
 He gave very good feedback.
 >
 >There was at least one day a week that he would come around and play whatever we were working on.
-I remember that when he would hand back the controller it would be hot... :)
+I remember that when he would hand back the controller it would be hot...

 **Nemin:**
-Haha
+Haha.
 So walk me through this, you were given short descriptions over what he wanted to see, you created something, he played through it and then you talked about what's good and what would be better off changed?

 > **David Fried:**
 >No... it was more Erik Yeo would give you a basic idea of what's happening in an area, and you were given a chunk of area to work within.
 Then you would create the gameplay, the boss, the fight...
 Only the big cinematic moments were from Lorne as far as I know.